wakatara/harsh/README.md

 harsh is available on OSX (also, via homebrew), Linux (as homebrew and snap), FreeBSD, OpenBSD, and Windows.
-A specific goal was increasing uptake and adoption of a portable, command line, text-based approach to habit tracking. harsh also supports ARM architectures for OSX (M1, M2, and M3 chipped Macs and Linux and BSDs) as of 0.8.8.
+A specific goal was increasing uptake and adoption of a portable, command line, text-based approach to habit tracking (and that didn't require a subscription, service, or hoops to jump through to use your own data).

+harsh also supports ARM architectures for OSX (M1, M2, and M3 chipped Macs and Linux and BSDs) as of 0.8.8.
 Binaries for FreeBSD and OpenBSD are also available as of 0.8.23.